Genres

 editReviews

 Very slow in kana and grammar.... it takes the whole book to learn all hiragana, no katakana or kanji.
 I was able to self study all kana very quickly.
 Also, i do not like the 'progressive' kana, where it slowly replaces romaji with kana.
 It makes it even more confusing.
 After studying Japanese through this book and giving up a few years ago, I decided to continue Japanese with more energy.
-I used a free online grammar guide and in just the first few short lessons, there were so many things I was
+I used a free online grammar guide and in just the first few short lessons, there were so many things I wasn't told in JFZ, such as informal copula 'da'.
+I studied until 1/2 book 2 and was never told about it.
+Verbs are introduced in the very end, and only polite forms.
+No plain forms..

 I did not like the way this book was set up.